SharonGur27/TechTrainDotNetMemoryCourse/Module 5/Exercise/MemoryLeaksExercise/Exercise1.md

    - Open a terminal and navigate to the project directory.
    - Run the application: `dotnet run`
    - To get <process-id>, run `dotnet ps` in the terminal.
-   - In another terminal, create a GC dump: `dotnet gcdump collect -p <process-id> -o first_dump.gcdump`
+   - In another terminal, create a GC dump: `dotnet-gcdump collect -p <process-id> -o first_dump.gcdump`

 2. **Create the Second GC Dump**:
    - Let the application run for a few more minutes.
-   - Create another GC dump: `dotnet gcdump collect -p <process-id> -o second_dump.gcdump`
+   - Create another GC dump: `dotnet-gcdump collect -p <process-id> -o second_dump.gcdump`

 3. **Compare GC Dumps in Visual Studio**:
    - Open Visual Studio.